op7ic/afl-fuzz-packets/README.md

 https://github.com/automayt/ICS-pcap
 ```

-* Split samples into single packet files
+* Sample PCAP files were split into individual packets
 ```
 for i in *; do editcap -c 1 $i split-input-clean/$ANDOM-$RANDOM-$RANDOM-; done
 ```

-* Use AFL to gather unique samples by minimizing the corpus down:
+* AFL and tshark were used to minimize the corpus of individual packets:
 ```
 /opt/afl-2.52b/afl-cmin -i split-input-clean/ -o uniq-output-packets/ -t 9000 -m 99999999999999999 ./tshark -nVxr @@
 ```